brandnpatterson/users-dir/README.md

 ## Filtering

-When planning the filter by properties, I first consolidated my other filters and created a reusable filter by username in order to get a single user in any case.
+When planning the filter by properties, I first consolidated my other filters and created a reusable filter by username, which is unique, in order to get a single user in any case.